-We want to improve the way that we're reflecting 'lived experience' in our work, both internally and externally.
+Through this theme, we want to improve the way that we're reflecting 'lived experience' in our work, both internally and externally.
 Our developing communications and engagement strategy will also help us to achieve this, alongside the objectives outlined here.